 American Chemical Society Web PageGeneral Web page of the American Chemical Society.
 Provides links to other chemistry-related Web sites.
 To search journals, see "American Chemical Society Journals and Backfiles."

-American Chemical Society Journal ArchivesAlternate title: Journal Archives (ACS).
+American Chemical Society (ACS) Journal ArchivesAlternate title: Journal Archives (ACS).
 A database for American Chemical Society journals.
 The database covers all of the more than 30 journals and periodicals of the American Chemicals Society.
 Full-text is available for all ACS periodicals.
 Coverage is from the first issue of each periodical to the present.

 Since 1921, Organic Syntheses has provided the chemistry community with annual collections of detailed, reliable, and carefully checked procedures for the synthesis of organic compounds.
 Some procedures describe practical methods for the preparation of specific compounds of interest, while other procedures illustrate important synthetic methods with general utility.
 Each procedure is written in considerably more detail as compared to typical experimental procedures in other journals, and each reaction and all characterization data has been carefully "checked" for reproducibility in the laboratory of a member of the Board of Editors.